-The focus of this section is on climate-smart PPP legal and regulatory framework.
-It includes in particular links to databases and reading materials that provide access to regulatory and policy instruments from around the globe incentivizing the development, procurement, and implementation of climate-smart infrastructure financed by the private sector, such as green building standards, carbon taxes, emission trading but does not cover climate finance in more detail, e.g. green bonds.
+The focus of this section is on climate-smart PPP legal and regulatory frameworks.
+It includes in particular links to databases and reading materials that provide access to regulatory and policy instruments from around the globe incentivizing the development, procurement, and implementation of climate-smart infrastructure financed by the private sector, such as green building standards, carbon taxes, and emission trading.
+This section does, however, not cover climate finance in more detail, e.g. green bonds.

 PPP policies and legislation can lay down the guiding principles to ensure that a climate change impact analysis is undertaken during project development and that the identified issues and opportunities are reflected in the project design and implementation.
 While requirements related to climate change risks are sometimes referred to in PPP policies, guidelines and legislation, they are more often included in broader climate change or infrastructure programs or plans as well as sectoral policies and legislation that need to be considered for the development of PPP infrastructure projects.
 Ideally, such requirements are harmonized with overall PPP policies and legislation to ensure that identified climate change issues are integrated consistently within PPP projects.

 - Directive 2014/52/EU of 16 April 2014 on the assessment of the effects of certain public and private projects on the environment addresses climate change.
 The EIA process includes for example an assessment of the impact of projects on climate (for example greenhouse gas emissions) and their vulnerability to climate change.